microsoft/tyger/docs/introduction/installation/docker-installation.md

 We will now generate an installation configuration file, which will be used for subsequent installation steps.

-First, ensure you're logged into the Azure CLI using `az login`.

 Next, generate the file with:

 ```bash